-The 500+ acre facility was designed to enable safe validation and certification of CAV technology, and features many unique structures such as a high speed loop, double overpasses, off-road, urban, rural, residential and commercial environments.
-It will also provide testing in the all-weather environment that Michigan can provide during all seasons, as well as day and night testing.
-The ACM will serve as a state of the art national testing facilities for companies looking to advance the future of mobility.
+The 500-acre facility was designed to enable safe validation and certification of CAV technology, and features many unique structures such as a high speed loop, double overpasses, off-road, urban, rural, residential and commercial environments.
+Additionally, its unique geographical location also allows testing in the all-weather environment that Michigan can provide during all seasons, as well as day and night testing.
+These features, among others, make the ACM a state of the art national testing facilities for companies looking to advance the future of mobility.

-Located in Ann Arbor at the University of Michigan, Mcity is the world’s first purpose-built facility for testing connected and automated vehicles and technologies under controlled, realistic conditions before trying them out in real traffic.
+Located in Ann Arbor at the University of Michigan, Mcity is the world’s first advanced mobility R&D center for testing connected and automated vehicles and technologies under controlled, realistic conditions before operating them in real traffic.

-The 32-acre facility simulates the broad range of complexities vehicles encounter in urban and suburban environments, including approximately five lane-miles of roads with intersections, traffic signs and signals, sidewalks, benches, simulated buildings, street lights, and obstacles such as construction barriers.
-Mcity has 65 industry partners and has invested $16 million into CAV research and development projects.
+The 32-acre facility simulates the broad range of complexities vehicles encounter in urban and suburban environments, including approximately about 16 acres of roads, traffic infrastructure, and obstacles such as construction barriers.
+Mcity is also collaborating with 60 industry partners and has invested $20 million into CAV research and development projects.
 This has allowed them to test 1,500 vehicles in Ann Arbor’s test environment, which is the world largest deployment to date.

-Mcity is also home to the NAVYA driverless shuttle bus that will provide transportation for staff, faculty, and students on University of Michigan’s North Campus beginning in fall 2017.
+Mcity is also home to the NAVYA driverless shuttle bus that is currently being tested for a research project on University of Michigan’s North Campus.